What to Eat in Osaka: Dotonbori Street Food & Restaurants

 If you are familiar with the food markets in Japan you’ve probably heard of Nishiki Market in Kyoto.
 Kuromon Market in Osaka is very similar and while it does feel a bit touristy, you can try a selection of different fresh foods and sweets here for pretty cheap!

-We got some grilled king crab legs for only 100 yen which was a crazy steal!
-We also recommend trying the grilled
+Anytime we stop by Kuramon Market we get some grilled king crab legs which can be as cheap as 100 yen a piece which is a crazy steal!
+We also recommend trying the maguro (tuna) sashimi, grilled eel, tofu donuts, and my favorite, strawberry daifuku.

 Location: 2 Chome-4-1 Nipponbashi, Chuo Ward, Osaka, 542-0073, Japan // MAP